 Adrenaline which is also referred to as epinephrine is mainly produced in the adrenal medulla and therefore is mostly acting as a hormone, however, there are small quantities that are made in the nerve fibres which have the ability to act as neurotransmitter.
 Noradrenaline which is also called norepinephrine is both a hormone and one of the most common neurotransmitter of the sympathetic nervous system.
 Noradrenaline and adrenaline are both catecholamines.

+This epinephrine/norepinephrine ELISA kit is designed to be used for many different types of diagnostic applications.
 In general, naturally occurring norepinephrine is predominately produced inside nerve axons (usually in the shaft of the nerve) and then stored inside structure that are called vesicles (these are small fluid-filled sacs) until they are released when an action potential (in most cases an electrical pulse) travels down the nerve.
 One of the main functions of norepinephrine is to cause vasoconstriction (a process resulting in the narrowing of blood vessels), this is useful for either maintaining or even increasing blood pressure (during time of stress).
 Norepinephrine can also be produced in the adrenal medulla where it is synthesised from dopamine and is the mostly released into the blood as a hormone.